Artists-for-Humanity/module-space-invaders-phaser/tutorial/step7.md

 ## Placing a Character

 Next, let's add our player character to the screen.
-In order to do this, we must first define a variable that will point to our player object.
-Navigate to the top of `main.js` inside the `constructor()` and add the following code underneath the `console.log()` on line 6:
+To do this, we must first define a variable that will reference our player object.
+Navigate to the top of `main.js` inside the `constructor()` and add the following code below the `console.log()` on line 6:

 ```js
 // Misc game object declarations
 this.player;
 ```

-Back inside `create()` underneath the line where we added the background add the following:
+Back inside `create()` below the line where we added the background add the following:

 ```js
 this.player = this.physics.add.sprite(480, 600, 'player');